lubeskih/enigma-emulator/docs/source/README.rst

 * Lamps
 * Operating, encrypting and decrypting

-What is the enigma-emulator?
+What is the enigma-simulator?
 ============================

-enigma-emulator is an Enigma I, M3 and M4 machine emulator for the Web.
-The emulator is written as a result of my curiosity towards history and cryptography.
+enigma-simulator is an Enigma I, M3 and M4 machine simulator for the Web.
+The simulator is written as a result of my curiosity towards history and cryptography.
 And also due to the fact that I was bored, and wanted to build something.

-The emulator is written in TypeScript, accompanied by React, MobX and Bootstrap.
+The simulator is written in TypeScript, accompanied by React, MobX and Bootstrap.

 In this documentation, I cover some details about the inner working of the Enigma I, M3 and M4, and explain the parts I found difficult to understand as simple as I can.
-Also, I cover some details about how does the emulator works.
+Also, I cover some details about how does the simulator works.

 .. toctree::
    :maxdepth: 2